avinashkz/html5-avinashkz.github.io/mdfiles/Doom.md

 ## Training

 The neural network is trained in `200 epochs` of `10 steps` each.
 The program is set to terminate when the AI acquires the average reward of 1500.
 However, an average reward of greater than 1000 would be sufficient for the AI to beat the game.
 But the AI can still update itself so that it can complete the game more efficiently.
 The first and last attempt of the AI playing the can be viewed in the video below.

-The video provided will give an idea of how quickly the AI can learn.
+The video provided above shows the AI's first attempt and the last attempt at beating the game.
+As you can see in the 5th trial the AI successfully beats the game.
+We can also see all the five attempts made by the AI in the video below to get an idea of how quickly the AI is capable of learning.